kinchb/ptransx/README.md

 If you'd like to contribute, you'll probably want to get added to the repo on github.
 Contact brooks.e.kinch@gmail.com to make that happen.

+Note that XSTAR also needs version-specific Compton heating and atomic database files.
+These are too big for github, but they can be found here: https://drive.google.com/drive/folders/1eWKIZ4uYtLyyPD6xqc2kr7XCTUNhLsQh?usp=sharing

 Step 2: Creating the Compton data files.

 PTRANSX and Pandurata both depend on pre-made tables for the